HeisRoy33/doctor-banner/Contributing.md

 - Issues will be assigned on a First-Come-First-Serve basis and are applicable only when they are opted through GitHub.
 - Each issue needs to be completed within a specific time limit according to its difficulty level ( **`Easy`: 1 day, `Medium`: 2-3 days and `Hard`: 4 days )**.
 - If a mentee is unable to solve the allotted issue within the given period, the issue needs to be passed to other contenders on the discretion of the mentor.
+- Remember to be respectful to other contributors, mentors, community
+- Don't raise invalid/spam issues they will be closed !!

 - You will be performing changes to **`HeisRoy33-main`** branch ONLY.
 - `Fork` the repo to your account.
-- `git clone` to clone the repo
+- `git clone` to clone the repo.

-- Make your desired changes to the code ,
+- Make your desired changes to the code.
+## How to commit changes
 - Make sure you do `git pull` to pull the latest version of the code
 - `git add .` to stage for commits
 - **NOTICE--> message will be `fix: <anything you fixed>`**